aliirfaan/mu-phone-number-kit/README.md

 # PhoneNumberKit for Mauritius
-PHP library for formatting and validating international phone numbers.
+PHP library for formatting and validating phone numbers.

 ## Features
 - Validate and format local mobile phone numbers